bitplane/ideas/2022/git-blog.md

 * GitHub, gitlab, email, pubsub JavaScript templates for starting pull requests.

-## investigate
+## investigation

-How can we mark a branch as not being a fork of the master branch?
+Q: How can we mark a branch as not being a fork of the master branch?
 We don't want accidental pull requests all over the place.

+A: No way to do this.
+Create an intentional merge conflict in a file that bollocks the user for trying to merge it.

+Q: How could we run edits in a browser?

+A: Not sure yet, there's a wasm git client but it needs a CORS-busting git web server which limits its usefulness.